 - How many people have died there?

-A sentence that expresses a request, command, order, advice, suggestion is an imperative sentence.
+A sentence that expresses a request, command, order, advice, suggestion, etc. is an imperative sentence.

-In a imperative sentence, subject is usually unexpressed, it is understood.
+In an imperative sentence, the subject is usually unexpressed; it is understood rather.

 Subject (Invisible) + verb + object / where